-Imagine for a moment that it’s your lucky day, and a sponsor or a judging agency has drawn your name to be the winner of their sweepstake.
-The big question now is: how will you know?
+Imagine for a moment that it's your lucky day, and a sponsor or a judging agency has drawn your name to be the winner of their sweepstakes.
+The big question now is: how will you know that you've won?

 There are six commonly-used methods that sponsors use to notify their winners.
 The specific notification method used should be listed in the rules of each sweepstake, but here is an overview so you’ll know what to expect.